brojd/fitup/README.md

 Both apps currently use backend which is deployed on Heroku so no need to run local server for backend.

+Please note that all data presented on pictures is not real!

 ## Built With